Dessie O'Hare: Attempts at securing release

-Alleged links to crime
+Post-paramilitary Crime

 In December 2006 drug-dealer Martin "Marlo" Hyland was shot dead at his Dublin home, along with a plumber called Anthony Campbell who was working there.
 Irish Taoiseach Bertie Ahern stated in the Dáil Éireann that a "significant former paramilitary" had been in the company of Hyland during the summer.
 The Irish Independent reported that this referred to O'Hare.
-O'Hare's spokesman, Eddie McGarrigle of the Irish Republican Socialist Party, denied O'Hare had any involvement with the murders stating that he was working with handicapped people and a charity, and had been an assistant to a group of pilgrims on a trip to Lourdes.
+O'Hare's spokesman, Eddie McGarrigle of the IRSP denied O'Hare had any involvement with the murders stating that he was working with handicapped people and a charity, and had been an assistant to a group of pilgrims on a trip to Lourdes.
 McGarrigle's statement was supported by the Gardaí, who said there was no evidence to link O'Hare to the murders.

-In December 2012, O'Hare served as one of the pall bearers and chief mourners at the funeral of Eamon Kelly, a leading Dublin crime boss murdered by the Real IRA in revenge for the September 2012 killing of RIRA leader Alan Ryan.
+In December 2012, O'Hare served as one of the pall bearers and chief mourners at the funeral of Eamon Kelly, a leading Dublin crime boss murdered by the Real IRA in revenge for the September 2012 killing of its leader Alan Ryan.
 O'Hare was reputed to have been a drinking buddy of Kelly, whom he had befriended when both were serving time in Portlaoise Prison.

-In 2019 he was sentenced to seven years in prison for assaulting John Roche, at The Towers, Garter Lane, Saggart, Co Dublin, on 9 June 2015.
+In 2019 he was sentenced to seven years in prison for assaulting John Roche, at The Towers, Garter Lane in Saggart, County Dublin on 9 June 2015.
 He also pleaded guilty to falsely imprisoning Martin Byrne at Rathcoole and Saggart on the same date.
 It is believed that he was employed by Dublin businessman Jim Mansfield Jr to evict an employee and his family from his home.
+Another person involved in the false imprisonment case was Declan 'Whacker' Duffy.